November 22nd 2020 ・ 10 min reading

 If there’s one thing for sure – banana bread made with delicious Chiquita bananas is one of most satisfying healthy snacks out there!
 The great thing about banana bread is that there are so many recipes to choose from – from vegan banana bread to gluten free banana bread to easy banana bread – there’s something for everyone.

 Different ingredients can certainly make a difference to the taste, texture and even the look of your banana bread.
-Have fun experimenting and spice up your banana bread with other complimentary ingredients like blueberries, walnuts or chocolate chips.
+Have fun experimenting and spice up your best banana bread with other complimentary ingredients like blueberries, walnuts or chocolate chips.
 There’s so many ways to make banana bread fun and different every time!

 Banana bread is generally a very versatile and flexible recipe.
 You can certainly substitute one type of oil or fat for another.
 For example, if you are lactose intolerant or on a low fat diet, you can substitute butter for vegetable oil – you just won’t get that buttery taste and feel.
 Choosing a substitute oil like sunflower, coconut or olive, may be healthier but might also affect the taste of your banana bread.
 Here’s an interesting guide on the basics of fat substitutions.